 Limitations of 3D printed food

-Firstly, 3D printed food ingredients are currently restricted to dry, shelf stable ingredients as they do not spoil quickly.
+Firstly, 3D printed food ingredients are currently restricted to dry, shelf-stable ingredients that do not spoil quickly.
 These ingredients are ground into a paste and then kept, ready to be 3D printed later.

 Each of these ingredients are different chemically and thus have different melting points.
-When 3D printing with plastics like ABS and PLA this is never a problem as each plastic has a set melting point and the 3D printer knows what temperature to heat the extruder to.
-With these differing ingredients melting at different temperatures there can be problems, leading to uneven textures when food is printed.
+When 3D printing with plastics like ABS and PLA this is never a problem as each plastic has a set melting point and thus a set extruder temperature.
+Melting different ingredients at different temperatures can cause problems, resulting in uneven food textures.

 Moreover, though the food paste is melted when it is extruded, it is not cooked during the 3D printing process, and food must be cooked afterwards instead.
 This is only a problem for food pastes that cannot be eaten raw — chocolate 3D printers are fine.
-However, there are companies who are working on incorporating cooking into the printing process however, so perhaps this won’t be a limitation for long.
+However, there are companies who are working on incorporating cooking into the printing process currently, and this may change in the near future.